OverFitted/hacksai2021spb/README.md

 ## AI

-AI part was mainly written by @mike-yasunov.
+AI part was mainly written by @mike-yasnov.

 ### Structure